The Desi urge to ALWAYS have a freezer stocked full of Shami Kebab, ready to fry on demand, is REAL.

 Ingredients

-• 700g meat of choice (I highly recommend using chunks of meat as opposed to minced/ground meat)
+- 1.5 lb (700 g) meat of choice I highly recommend using chunks of meat as opposed to minced/ground meat

-• 2-3tsp of salt (depending on your taste - please check before frying!)
+- 2 - 3 teaspoon of salt depending on your taste - please check before frying!

 Instructions

-1. Add all the ingredients into a deep pot EXCEPT FOR THE LAST 6 INGREDIENTS.
-Add lots of water, bring to a boil, cover and turn the heat to low and then cook the mixture down until the meat and lentils become very tender.
-Chicken will need around 3 cups of water and around 1.5hrs, lamb/beef will need around 5-6 cups of water and 2hrs +, mutton will need around 8 cups of water and 3hrs+.
+- Add all the ingredients into a deep pot EXCEPT FOR THE LAST 6 INGREDIENTS.
+Add water, bring to a boil, cover and turn the heat to low and then cook the mixture down until the meat and lentils become very tender.
+Chicken will need around 3 cups of water and around 1.5hrs, lamb will need around 5-6 cups of water and 2+hrs, mutton will need around 8 cups of water and 3+hrs and beef will need a good 12+ cups and 5+hrs.
 Please take these timelines as a rough guide - the cook time will depend on how large the chunks of meat are and what cuts you chose.
-You will need to keep an eye on it, adding water if the meat isn't still tender.
+You will need to keep an eye on it, adding water if the meat isn't still tender by the time the water has reduced.

-2. Once the meat has become very tender, falling apart much like pulled meat, you can turn the heat to high and begin to dry off the excess moisture.
+- Once the meat has become very tender, falling apart much like pulled meat, you can turn the heat to high and begin to dry off any excess moisture.
 Keep stirring, ensuring nothing sticks to pot whilst also breaking down the meat with your spoon.
 Keep drying out the mixture until it becomes very dry.

-3. Allow the mixture to cool slightly before proceeding to pound the mixture down, breaking the meat.
+- Allow the mixture to cool slightly before proceeding to pound the mixture down, breaking the meat into shreds.
 You can use a wooden spoon (if the meat has become very soft this may be enough), but you may need to use your hands.
-I don't recommend using a food processor for Shami Kebabs as it doesn't lead to best texture, but if you must then you can.
+You can use a food processor, but I don't love the texture.
+An electric whisk is also reportedly a good method.

 Notes